pashynskykh/mpv-macos/README.md

 # mpv-macos

-mpv-macos is a macOS packaging for the latest stable release of [mpv](https://github.com/mpv-player/mpv).
+The goal of this project is to provide a MacOS packages for the latest stable release of [mpv](https://github.com/mpv-player/mpv).
+Here you'll find builds for both Apple Silicon and Intel Macs.

 ## Downloads